 Help!
 All those old white men look the same!
 I can’t tell them apart!

 - Richard Norgaard, Ted Nordhaus, William Nordhaus, Bjørn Lomborg – More names that you will often run across and I always confuse them so here’s a guide: Richard Norgaard is the good one and the rest are garbage.
 Norgaard is a rightly esteemed ecological economist with a focus on social justice and is key to the degrowth topic but I don’t know if he addressed it explicitly.
 The Nordhauses are father-and-son neoliberal technocrat greenwashing ecological economists.
 (William did valid work earlier but got a Nobel prize for his later, pro-corporate-greed climate-destroying work!)
 Lomborg is a gay Danish vegetarian global superstar of heavily greenwashed climate denial.
 He is often revered among centrists, mainstream media and the corporate world while the science world has long rejected his profuse distortions and manipulations, and Danish authorities have investigated him for scientifiic dishonesty.
-Incidentally the latter three people were embraced by a certain Ivy League university I attended…
+Incidentally, these last three were embraced by a certain Ivy League university I attended; Richard Norgaard conspicuoulsy was not.

 - There are Germans working on the topic.
 That’s beyond our scope here but I wanted to mention one of the most prominent, Maja Göpel.
-I haven’t read her work but the talks I’ve seen were terrific and I believe she’s highly regarded.
+The talks I’ve seen by her were terrific; I highly recommend – and I normally prefer reading to hearing people talk.
+I haven’t read anything by her though.